jorgebucaran/fisher/man/man1/fisher.md

 fisher search --tag={git,test}
   ...
   * fishtape         TAP producing test runner git-branch-name    Get the name of the current Git branch git-is-dirty       Test if there are changes not staged for commit git-is-empty       Test if a repository is empty git-is-repo        Test if the current directory is a Git repo git-is-staged      Test if there are changes staged for commit git-is-stashed     Test if there are changes in the stash git-is-touched     Test if there are changes in the working tree ...
 ```

 The legend consists of:

-* `*` The plugin is enabled
+* `*` The plugin is installed
 * `>` The plugin is a prompt
 * `@` The plugin is a symbolic link